+Kemsing Primary School recognises our duty to share relevant information with appropriate agencies in matters relating to child protection at the earliest opportunity as per statutory guidance outlined within KCSIE 2020.

+All staff must be aware that they cannot promise confidentiality in situations which might compromise a child’s safety or wellbeing.

-Kemsing Primary Kemsing Primary School recognises that all matters relating to child protection are confidential.
-The HeadteacherDSL will only disclose information about a pupil to other members of staff on a ‘need to know’ basis.
+The DSL will disclose information about a learner on a ‘need to know’ basis.

 All members of staff must be aware that whilst they have duties to keep any information confidential, they also have a professional responsibility to share information with other agencies to safeguard children.

-All staff must be aware that they cannot promise a child to keep secrets which might compromise the child’s safety or wellbeing.
+Kemsing Primary School has an appropriately trained Data Protection Officer (DPO) as required by the General Data Protection Regulations (GDPR) to ensure that our school is complaint with all matters relating to confidentiality and information sharing requirements.
+The school DPO is Andrew Kilbride, Headteacher.

+The Data Protection Act 2018 and GDPR do not prevent the sharing of information for the purposes of keeping children safe.
+Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children (KCSIE 2020).

-Kemsing Primary SchoolschoolThe school is Andrew Kilbride, HeadteacherDfE Guidance on Information Sharing (July 2018) provides further detail:This is stored in the shared area on staff network.
+DfE Guidance on Information Sharing (July 2018) provides further detail.
+This is stored in the shared area on staff network.

 Complaints

-The school has a Complaints Procedure available to parents, pupils and members of staff and visitors who wish to report concerns.
+The school has a Complaints Procedure available to parents, learners and members of staff and visitors who wish to report concerns.
 This can be found on the school website.

 All reported concerns will be taken seriously and considered within the relevant and appropriate process.
 Anything that constitutes an allegation against a member of staff or volunteer will be dealt with under the specific Procedures for Managing Allegations against Staff policy.
-This can be found.
 This can be found on the school website.

 Staff Induction, Awareness and Training

-All members of staff have been provided with a copy of Part One of “Keeping Children Safe in Education” (2019) which covers Safeguarding information for all staff.
+All members of staff have been provided with a copy of part one of ‘Keeping Children Safe in Education’ (2020) which covers safeguarding information for all staff.

-School leaders will read the entire document.
+School leaders, including the DSL will read the entire document.

-School leaders and all members of staff who work directly with children will access Annex A within Keeping Children Safe in Education 2019.
-Members of staff have signed to confirm that they have read and understood Part Onethis is recorded on the single central record.
+School leaders and all members of staff who work directly with children will access annex A within Keeping Children Safe in Education 2020.

+All members of staff have signed to confirm that they have read and understood KCSIE. (this is recorded on the single central record).

-The DSL will ensure that all new staff and volunteers (including temporary staff) are aware of the school’sschool internal safeguarding processes.
+The DSL will ensure that all new staff and volunteers (including agency and third-party staff) receive child protection training to ensure they are aware of the school internal safeguarding processes as part of their induction.

-All staff members (including temporary staff) will receive training to ensure they are aware of a range of safeguarding issues.
+All staff members (including agency and third-party staff) will receive appropriate child protection training to ensure they are aware of a range of safeguarding issues.
+This training will include online safety and will take place at least annually.

-All staff members (including temporary staff) will receive regular safeguarding and child protection updates, at least annually.through
+In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates (achieved through staff meetings) at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.

-All staff members (including temporary staff) will be made aware of the school’sschool expectations regarding safe and professional practice via the staff behaviour policy (or code of conduct) and Acceptable Use Policy
+All staff members (including agency and third-party staff) will be made aware of the school expectations regarding safe and professional practice via the staff behaviour policy/code of conduct and Acceptable Use Policy (AUP).

-school by
+Staff will be encouraged to contribute to and shape school safeguarding arrangements and child protection policies by inviting input at staff meetings.

-The DSL and Head Teacher will provide an annual report to the Governing Bodyy detailing safeguarding training undertaken by all staff and will maintain up to date register of who has been trained.
+The DSL and headteacher will provide an annual report to the governing body detailing safeguarding training undertaken by all staff and will maintain up to date register of who has been trained.